wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 1: Curated Lists explorer](./phase1.md)

 Create a website where users can explore existing Curated Lists.
-Compare to [listr.lol](https://listr.lol).
+Compare to [listr.lol](https://listr.lol) (plus the list curation calculations, minus the log in).

 ## Bounty: 10,000,000 sats